 Assets included in the Balance Sheet at current value are revalued every five years.
 Increases in valuations are matched by credits to the Revaluation Reserve to recognise unrealised gains.
-Unrealised gains arise from notional changes in value that have not been converted into cash.

 Where decreases in value are identified, they are accounted for as follows: